You are welcome to attend 2 events before paying the membership dues. Questions? Contact our Membership Coordinator

 Oslo has a fantastic public transportation network, with local trains, metro, trams, buses, and ferries.
-Even public bicycles!
-It takes the tiniest bit of studying to get familiar with the system.
+There are even public bicycles!
+It might take a bit of studying to get familiar with the system.

 First and foremost, use Ruter to plan even your shortest Oslo city travels in advance.
 This website has an English translation available if you do not speak Norwegian.
 All you need to do is plug in your start and destination, then the website will produce multiple routes for you.
 You can specify your departure time or desired arrival time.
 Your locations can be addresses, transportation stops, or areas of town.
 You can fine tune your search so that it excludes or includes specific modes of transportation.
 It's amazing!
 This website includes all modes of transportation, including the ferries to the islands in the fjord.